 Contact us to learn how we can partner together to help you achieve your climate action goals.

 A few examples of what our partners are working on

 Our Climate Action Partners evaluate each project individually, and apply FortisBC’s suite of energy solutions to advance those initiatives.
 Here are some examples of the work our Climate Action Partners are doing.

-The City of Kamloops’s Senior Energy Specialist has set up a home energy assessment pilot project.
-Selected households will receive a free home energy assessment and a retrofit plan, which includes cost estimates and information on financial incentives.
+The City of Kamloops' Senior Energy Specialist set up a home energy assessment pilot project.
+Selected households received a free home energy assessment and a retrofit plan, which included cost estimates and information on financial incentives.

-This initiative is part of a suite of energy efficiency and conservation programs that support homeowners and property managers to decrease their energy and water consumption at no cost.
+This initiative was part of a suite of energy efficiency and conservation programs that support homeowners and property managers to decrease their energy and water consumption at no cost.

 The City of Surrey’s Senior Energy Specialist analyzed the emission reduction and monetary opportunities of using Renewable Natural Gas, produced by the Surrey Biofuel Facility, in the City’s operations while also investigating new supply opportunities for organic feedstock from agricultural sources.

 We’ve also partnered with Lonsdale Energy Corporation to determine the feasibility of injecting hydrogen into the energy system in the District of North Vancouver.